I think my relationship might be unhealthy or emotionally unfulfilling.

 You’re probably not imagining things…

 Not all unhealthy relationships are toxic.
-Most of them are just…off.
+Most are just…off.
 You don’t feel unsafe, but you don’t feel deeply seen either.
-There’s no big betrayal, no clear abuse, and you do love each other…but something important is missing.
+There’s no big betrayal or clear abuse, and you do love each other—but something essential is missing.

 This journey is for the people who stay too long, hoping things will get better.
 The ones who keep lowering their needs and calling it growth.
-Who tell themselves that peace matters more than feeling, or that what they have is good, and good enough is good enough.
+Who tell themselves that peace matters more than passion, or that good enough is good enough.
 The ones who vowed never to abandon someone the way they were abandoned.
 So they stay.

-Some people stay because it’s not bad, or they’ve built a life and don’t want to disrupt their ‘plan.’
-Others don’t want to lose the time they’ve already invested or be single again.
-Some people just don’t want to be the ‘bad guy’ when their partner hasn’t done anything wrong.
+Some stay because it’s not so bad, or they’ve built a life and don’t want to disrupt it.
+Others don’t want to lose the time they’ve invested or be single again.
+Some just don’t want to be the “bad guy” when their partner hasn’t done anything wrong.

-So this isn’t about blaming your partner or yourself.
-It’s about finally naming the kind of relationship that drains you quietly, not through cruelty, but through complacency.
+This isn’t about blame.
+It’s about naming the kind of relationship that drains you quietly, not through cruelty but through complacency.

 Whether you’ve left or stayed, whether you’re the one who wanted more or the one who couldn’t give it, you’re in the right place.